 This program includes system-wide, scheduled improvements on infrastructure, tracks, bridges, signal and communication equipment, ticket vending equipment, and preventative maintenance and strategic replacement of the Caltrain rolling stock.
 In order to ensure these assets are kept in a state of good repair, replacement and rehabilitation of these assets must be done at intervals recommended by industry or manufacturer standards.
 Failure to maintain this program could lead to higher costs of operating these assets due to higher maintenance costs and operational delays that occur when these assets are out of service or in a state of disrepair.
-Projects that are currently underway include the rehabilitation of the trackwork and drainage structures in Tunnels #'s 1 and 4 in San Francisco, replacement of the Guadalupe River Bridge in San Jose, upgrade of the bridge structures at the Napoleon Street Bridge in San Francisco, the South San Francisco Station rebuild project, and the retrofitting of existing Ticket Vending Machines (TVM) to accommodate the region's Clipper card ticketing operations.
+Projects that are currently underway include the replacement of the Guadalupe River Bridge in San Jose, the upgrade of the bridge structures at the Napoleon Street Bridge in San Francisco, the South San Francisco Station rebuild project, the retrofitting of existing Ticket Vending Machines (TVM) to accommodate the region's Clipper card ticketing operations, renovation of the bathrooms at the 4th and King Station in San Francisco, and development of a broadband wireless communications systems to improve railroad operations and maintenance.